username-isAK/PR-Summarizer/README.md

-# ⚡ GitHub PR Summarizer
+# ⚡GitHub PR Summarizer

-An **AI Agent** to fetch and summarize GitHub Pull Requests (PRs) using the **GROQ API**.
+An **AI-Powered** code review tool to fetch and summarize GitHub Pull Requests (PRs) using the **GROQ API**.
 It displays PR metadata, file changes, and generates quick summaries in multiple formats.

 ---